 More to the point, how can we be sure that we love and fear the Lord?

-The psalmist tells us plainly: they fear the Lord who delight in His commandments.
+The psalmist offers this additional insight: they fear the Lord who delight in His commandments.
 The reference here is clearly to the Law of God – the Ten Commandments and the statutes, precepts, and rules which guide us in the blameless life of love for God and our neighbors (Lk.
 1.6; Matt.
 22.34-30).
 Paul insists that the Law of God is holy and righteous and good (Rom.
 7.12), and it is appropriate for those who delight in the God Who gave such laws to delight in His Law as well.
 Delighting greatly in God’s Law brings us more fully into the knowledge of God – His holiness, justice, and mercy – and thus provides us with ample reasons both to fear and love Him.

 Delighting in God’s Law

 But what does it mean to delight in the Law of God?
 We should note that the word delights is, in the Hebrew, a participle, and thus intends to describe the character of a person, rather than something he or she might do on occasion.
 So one who delights in God’s Law does so at all times, in every situation, and not simply as a religious exercise appropriate, let’s say, to corporate worship or private devotions.
-Who are they who thus delight in God’s Law?

 Well, in the first place, we cannot delight in what we do not know.
 From time to time, Susie and I have enjoyed a wonderful dinner of rice, black-eyed peas, and chicken livers, swathed in bacon.
 Prior to marrying Susie, I would never have thought that such food could delight my palate so richly.
 I remember, as a child, seeing my mother and grandmother enjoy a lunch of liver, onions, and bacon from time to time.
 And I recall vowing that I could never eat such horrid smelling food.
 It took marrying Susie for me to learn otherwise, and to take delight in this and many other foods – except, of course, eggplant – which I would otherwise never have known.